Can CBD Get You High?

 Though uncommon, some people may experience side effects after its use, particularly at high concentrations.
 In general, these side effects may include:

 - mild nausea

 Make sure that you consult your doctor before taking any Cannabidiol products to ensure it is right for you, and to make sure it will not interact with any of your current medications.
 Specific medicines might become less beneficial if taken with CBD.
-What’s more, they could interact and result in unintended side effects.
-Blood thinners are a known conflict with CBD products because of the natural anti-inflammatory effects.
-You would not take an anti-inflammatory with your blood thinner, and the same reason why you should not take CBD products if you take a blood thinner.
+What’s more, they could interact and result in unintended side effects, or increased concentrations in your blood stream.
+Blood thinners are a known conflict with CBD products because of the cannabinoid’s natural anti-inflammatory effects.
+You would not take an anti-inflammatory with your blood thinner, so for the same reason you should not take CBD products if you take a blood thinner.

 Is Using CBD Products Legal?

 According to U.S. federal law, cannabis is a controlled substance.
 However, in December 2018, Congress lifted prohibitions on hemp plant products.
 That means that, in the United States, hemp-derived Cannabidiol products are legal unless banned at the state level.

 As we mentioned earlier, legal Cannabidiol products cannot exceed 0.3% THC concentration.
 In states where recreational marijuana or medical marijuana is legal, then marijuana-derived products might also be available.
 However, CBD-to-THC ratios will differ by product.

 Tanasi patent-pending University developed CBDA/CBD products start with testing the dry weight biomass to ensure the plant grown is under the 0.3% THC threshold.